petermr/openVirus/OVERVIEW.md

 * add semantics so machines can understand the articles.
 * search and annotate with a large number of bespoke dictionaries (word liswe ts)
 * link everything (bibliography, annotations) to Wikidata

+We'll refer to the toolkit as `AMI` as nearky all services can be accessed through it.

 # Non-EN language
 We believe there are mnany vital documents not in English.
 Countries which have suffered epidemics have experience of healthcare and social behaviour which will be critically useful to the world.
 The Western publishing industry and many in academia often regard non-EN as of minor importance and do not index it.